-If you don't know who he is, I have to say that in my opinion he's the greatest jazz guitarist alive today, bar none.
-His playing is instantly recognisable and totally individual.
+Allan's playing is instantly recognisable, and unique; he's so far ahead of other players that nobody else sounds anything like him.
+His fellow Yorkshireman John McLaughlin - no slouch on a six-string himself - once admitted that he would have loved to borrow Allan's approach to music, if only he could have figured out how it was done...
 This is the player Eddie Van Halen talked about as "He's the best in my book.
 He's fantastic.
 I love him."
 I reduced a guitarist mate of mine to tears by showing him excerpts from the instructional video that Allan released a few years ago.
 He's beyond good.

 I saw him play live a couple of times in the 1980s, but then concert appearances over here hit a dry spell.
 I still bought his albums religiously when they came out (and I always will) but Mr. H had moved to California and was concentrating on work in the United States.
 Then when I found out that Allan Holdsworth was going to be playing the Jazz Cafe in London at the end of October 1997 I was kicking myself; with my typical sense of timing, I was in San Francisco...

-The good news is that I've managed to see him on quite a few occasions since then and he now tours the UK every few years.
-A couple of years ago I saw him at a small theatre in Swindon and after the gig I was privileged to be able to spend some time chatting to drummer Chad Wackerman, bassist Jimmy Johnson and The Man himself.
+The good news is that I managed to see him on quite a few occasions after that.
+I once saw him at a small theatre in Swindon and after the gig I was privileged to be able to spend some time chatting to drummer Chad Wackerman, bassist Jimmy Johnson and The Man himself.
 He signed a copy of the remastered album Wardenclyffe Tower for me.
 I even got to shake his hand.
 It was so cool to finally meet my hero that I was on cloud nine for weeks afterwards.

 I first discovered Yoko Kanno's work when I started watching the TV series Ghost in the Shell: Stand Alone Complex.
 She's a keyboard wizard and a prodigiously gifted composer who is equally at home writing prog rock, electronica, or jazz funk.
 I have two GITS soundtrack CDs as well as the Be Human CD that focused on the music that accompanied appearances on the show by those lovable spider robots the Tachikomas.
 All three discs show off an awesome talent for composition that has few equals, and her music crops up regularly on my Last FM playlist.